nmoutschen/nmtsn.me/content/about.md

 I am a builder and solutions architect who loves to tinker, learn and build things.
 I am passionate about serverless technologies and software architecture patterns.

 This website is a collection of [side-projects](/projects/), experimentations and various resources that can be useful for other builders.
+Opinions on this website are my own.

 ## What do I do?